Creating session report templates

 IN THIS ARTICLE

-Session Types (also referred to as Session Categories) allow you to define the structure, purpose, and logistics of every session conducted on PrepBase.
-By creating customized session types—such as In-Home Sessions, Online Sessions, Workshops, Group Sessions, or Consultations—Admins can standardize how sessions behave across the platform, including:
+Session Categories allow you to define the purpose and customization of every session conducted on PrepBase.
+By creating customized session categories, such as In-Home Sessions, Online Sessions, Workshops, Group Sessions, or Consultations, Admins can standardize how sessions behave across the platform, including:

 • Supported reminder types (email/SMS)